The 14 Amazing Health Benefits of Celery

 12. Fights Infections

-For centuries celery seeds have been used as herbal medication because of its antibacterial properties.
+For centuries folks used celery seeds as herbal medication thanks to its antibacterial properties.

 In that particular study, celery seed extracts where combined with a harmful bacteria compound called Helicobacter pylori.